-We have a lease from the Old Town Trust for a field behind the Walsham le Willows allotments which we have started to plant with native trees.
+We have a lease from the Old Town Trust for a field behind the Walsham le Willows allotments which we have planted with native trees.

-Anyone who would like to help us with events or just to find out more please contact: Janette Winch on 01359 258341 or on email@example.com
+Anyone who would like to help us with events or just to find out more please contact: Lorna MacKinnon on 01359 259140 or on firstname.lastname@example.org

 Walsham Wild Wood is for everyone - do join us!